eschares/OpenAlex-CitedReferences/README.md

   <img src="assets/prism.png" alt="Prism drawing of an article with reference list, refracted rainbows coming out of references section" width="700px">
 </div>

-## :triangular_ruler: Structure
+## :building_construction: Structure
 This repository contains two main folders:

-* **`notebooks`**: This folder contains Jupyter notebooks that gather, process and analyze the input data.
+* **`notebooks`**: contains Jupyter notebooks that gather, process and analyze the input data.
 These notebooks contain Python code and markdown cells that describe the data processing steps and results.
-  * The first notebook `1-Pull_the_data_OpenAlex-citedreferences.ipynb` presents an overview of the data collection process using the OpenAlex API.
-The data will be stored in local files within the `files` directory, so we can repeat and modify the data exploration without having to download the data again and again, saving us time and the OpenAlex API work.
+  * The first notebook `1-Pull_the_data_OpenAlex-citedreferences.ipynb` demonstrates how to use the OpenAlex API to extract publications which meet user-defined criteria and collect the cited references within.

-  * The second notebook `2-Graph_and_explore_data_OpenAlex-citedreferences.ipynb` conducts an in-depth analysis of the collected data, illuminating various key aspects through insightful plots and analyses.
-By employing these exploratory techniques, the notebook effectively answers the research questions that were posed earlier.
+  * The second notebook `2-Graph_and_explore_data_OpenAlex-citedreferences.ipynb` provides a standardized set of graphs, data visualizations, and tables to explore and answer questions about cited reference patterns.

-* **`files/ISU_2021_fullyear`**: This folder contains the input data gathered in the first notebook that is used in the second notebook:
+* **`files/ISU_2021_fullyear`**: contains the data on cited references for Iowa State University in the year 2021 as a case study.
+It was gathered in January 2023 using the first notebook and subsequently used in the data exploration of the second notebook.
-  * the file `publications.csv` stores the metadata about all publications from Iowa State University in 2021
+  * `publications.csv` stores the metadata about all publications from Iowa State University in 2021
-  * the file `references.csv` stores the metadata about all references listed in the publications' bibliographies
+  * `references.parquet` stores the metadata about all references listed in the publications' bibliographies
-  * the file `pub2ref.csv` stores the connections between the publications and their references
+  * `pub2ref.csv` stores the connections between the publications and their references

 ## :horse_racing: Running the notebooks